This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 What to expect in Delhi

-If you haven’t been to India before, be prepared for Delhi’s vastness, the horrendous traffic, intense heat during the summer/monsoon season (April-August) and the large number of people that seem to want something from you.
+If you haven’t been to India before, be prepared for Delhi’s vastness, the horrendous traffic, intense heat during the summer/monsoon season (April-August) and the large number of people who seem to want something from you.
 And despite the Prime Minister’s mission to clean up India, most Delhi neighborhoods are still extremely dirty.

 Poverty